 What was the Silk Road?

 The Silk Road was a number of trade routes between major cities and trading posts from Eastern Europe to Northern China.
 Why did they call it the Silk Road?
 Well, silk cloth was a major export from China for western buyers!
 Marco Polo is the most famous Westerner that ever traveled on this route.
 He began his journey at the young age of 17 with his father and uncle.
-During his travels, Kublai Khan, the Emperor of Shizu of Yuan, appointed him to serve as his foreign emissary.
+The Travels of Marco Polo included meeting, Kublai Khan, the Emperor of Shizu of Yuan, appointed him to serve as his foreign emissary.
 Marco Polos' intelligence and humility impressed him the Khan.

 - No one knows where and when the game 'Marco Polo' was first played.